 In employment, as in education, Case Western Reserve University is committed to Equal Opportunity and Diversity.
-Women, veterans, members of underrepresented minority groups, and individuals with disabilities are especially encouraged to apply.
+Women, veterans, members of underrepresented minority groups, neurodivergent individuals, and individuals with disabilities are especially encouraged to apply.
 Case Western Reserve University provides reasonable accommodations to applicants with disabilities.
 Applicants who require a reasonable accommodation for any part of the application and hiring process should contact the Office of Inclusion, Diversity, and Equal Opportunity at (216) 368-8877 to request a reasonable accommodation.
-Determinations as to granting reasonable accommodations for any applicant will be made on a case-by-case basis.

 |Primary Category:||African American History / Studies